astrodiegog/FlatCosmoCalc/README.md

 d_{\textrm{LOS}}(z) = D_H \int_0^z \frac{1}{\xi(z')} \textrm{d}z'
 $$

 where we adopt the notation from David Hogg that $D_H$ is the hubble distance calculated as $D_H = c / H_0$.
-All distances in the calculator is returned in units of Megaparsecs
+All distances in the calculator are saved in units of Megaparsecs.

 Transverse comoving distance